rhysmoggs/ms4-morgan-and-co/TESTING.md

 Testing was done using their recommended practices.
 It was vital that these tests worked successfully, as obviously an integral part of any e-commerce store is the payment functionality and security.
 All tests passed with expected results.

-All Stripe testing documentation can be found [here](https://stripe.com/docs/testing)
+All Stripe testing documentation can be found [here](https://stripe.com/docs/testing).

 Input the following card payment details and the checkout page to test and emulate the process of a successful payment:

-Long Card Number: 4242 4242 4242 4242
+Long Card Number: 4242 4242 4242 4242.
-Expiry Date: Enter any date in the future with mm/yy
+Expiry Date: Enter any date in the future with mm/yy.
-CVC (3-digit securiity number): Enter any 3 digits
+CVC (3-digit securiity number): Enter any 3 digits.
-ZIP: Enter any 5 digits
+ZIP: Enter any 5 digits.

 Testing for authentication was handled by their [3D Secure Authentication](https://stripe.com/docs/testing#regulatory-cards) tool.
 This link gives different card details for further testing.